Two Roads to Classicality: Conclusion

 \section{Conclusion}

-We explored two seemingly unrelated categorical representations of classicality, through the $\Splitcausal(\catC)$ and $\catC^{\oplus}$ constructions, finding clear properties ensuring that they coincide -- the existence of disjoint embeddings and the finite decomposition property -- and moreover that these hold in the case of quantum theory.
-This is perhaps surprising given the apparent differences between the physical motivations and definitions of these approaches.
+We explored two seemingly unrelated categorical representations of classicality, through the $\Splitcausal(\catC)$ and $\catC^{\oplus}$ constructions, finding clear properties ensuring that they coincide -- the existence of disjoint embeddings and the finite decomposition property.
+In Corollary~\ref{cor:quantum_main_result} we showed that these hold for quantum theory, strengthening the result of Heunen-Kissinger-Selinger~\cite{EPTCS171.7} by removing all mention of daggers.

-Our core technical result was Corollary~\ref{cor:quantum_main_result} which strengthened the result of Heunen-Kissinger-Selinger~\cite{EPTCS171.7}, by removing all mention of daggers, to show that all (sub)causal idempotents in $\CStar$ causally split.
 This strengthening allows for a clear physical interpretation.
 In particular, we saw that we may obtain all of the usual C*-algebraic structure simply from the concept of leaking information (Section~\ref{sec:leaks}).
-Since the results of Section~\ref{sec:tworoads} do not crucially rely on the discarding structure, the obvious open question is whether the restriction to (sub)causal idempotents, though physically well motivated (see Remark~\ref{ex:non-causal}) is needed, \text{i.e.}:

-Along with the removal of reference to daggers, our approach is much more general, not relying even on monoidal structure.
-In particular, compact closed structure is not necessary, opening the way to considering the infinite-dimensional case.
-In particular, we may ask:
+The generality of the approach here leaves many interesting open questions.
+Firstly, note that the results of Section~\ref{sec:tworoads} do not crucially rely on the discarding structure.
+Though the restriction to sub-causal idempotents is well motivated physically, as it is only these that have an interpretation as probabilistic outcomes, an obvious open question is whether it is needed.
+Do \emph{all} idempotents in $\CStar$ split?
+Also, since these results do not rely on dagger, compact closed or even monoidal structure, they are applicable to the infinite-dimensional case.
+Do all (sub-causal) idempotents split (causally) in the category of arbitrary C*-algebras (or von Neumann algebras) and completely positive maps?

-While the existence of disjoint embeddings has a reasonable physical interpretation (see Remark~\ref{rem:dis_embed}), our main result also relied on the finite decomposition property, which is less well understood.
-In particular:
+Finally, while the existence of disjoint embeddings has a reasonable physical interpretation (see Remark~\ref{rem:dis_embed}), our main result also relied on the finite decomposition property, which is less well understood.
+Are there any clear physical principles which allow one to deduce the finite decomposition property?
 A positive answer to this would yield a more insightful proof of Corollary~\ref{cor:quantum_main_result}.
 Conversely, what other interesting physical consequences does this property have?